turbot/guardrails-samples/api_examples/graphql/clients/shell/turbot-aws/README.md

 If you are usually accessing the same account (e.g. abc) for AWS CLI commands, you can also set the default account:

-aws configure set default.turbot_account_id abc
+aws configure set default.turbot_account_id 111222333444

 ## Examples